 After reading some articles on the subject I decided that it is personal preference why solo travel might be a good idea, or not

 So instead of sharing with you some random tips on the benefits of solo travel, I choose to share mine.
 And maybe, maybe, you recognize yourself in some of them.
 That would be great.
 For it is safe to travel solo, even for women.
 As long as you use your gut feeling and common sense.

 So why do I like to travel solo?
 First of all: at the moment I do not travel solo.
 Well, 50/50 I guess.
 I travel with my son.
 We are on this amazing motorcycle trip through the Philippines as I write this article.
 I traveled solo for many years.
 And I guess being on the road with my grown-up son, makes me reflect on the benefits of solo travel and traveling with a (male) companion.

 1. I’m in charge

-I am a strong personality, I love to make decision on my own, it may take a while before some action is taken, but I love being the only one in my own plans.
-I can eat whenever and wherever I like, that also has effect on my budget: I can be stingy one day and abundant the next.
+I am a strong personality, and I love to make decisions on my own, it may take a while before some action is taken, but I love being the only one in my own plans.
+I can eat whenever and wherever I like, which also has an effect on my budget: I can be stingy one day and abundant the next.
 Same with overnight stays.
-I can book a luxurious resort, or a Filipino style resort with only cold showers and nipa rooms.
+I can book a luxurious resort or a Filipino-style resort with only cold showers and nipa rooms.

 I love to be able to turn left or right, or not without consulting my travel companion.
 And when I need help with the motorbike I just ask a local.